 3.4.
 Bitcoin anchoring

-Anchoring allows faster and more reliable cross-chain operations between the Bitcoin and Sequentia blockchains.
-Any operation involving two different chains, like an atomic swap, today requires waiting for long confirmation times (several blocks on both the blockchains involved) to ensure that the operation will not be reverted in one of the two chains.
+Anchoring enables faster and more reliable cross-chain operations between the Bitcoin and Sequentia blockchains.
+Any operation involving two different chains, like an atomic swap, today requires waiting for long confirmation times (several blocks on both blockchains involved) to ensure that the operation will not be reverted in one of the two chains.
 Thanks to anchoring, if Bitcoin reorganizes or orphans one or more blocks, Sequentia also reorganizes all blocks referencing the Bitcoin blocks discarded by the network.
 Therefore, if a cross-chain operation involving Sequentia is removed from Bitcoin’s block history (e.g., an atomic swap), the corresponding operation on Sequentia is also removed from Sequentia's block history.

 Last updated